On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 “How come Daddy’s little J. isn’t asleep?
 You’re beating my time being down here like this, you know.”

-Despite his feigned frowning down at her, she laughed up at him, forcing him to chuckle at her innocent disregard for his dilemma.
+Despite his feigned frowning down at her, the baby laughed up at him, forcing him to chuckle at her innocent disregard for his dilemma.

 “Hell, little girl, you’re cutting into my action.
 I had serious plans for your mommy.”